Thought Contagion: Composition and lyrics

+"Thought Contagion" has been described as electronic rock, while retaining "Muse's usual mix of flashy alt-rock and Queen-sized theatrics."
+Matt Bellamy called it "a pretty epic and anthemic track", pointing out its "arena sound and synths" as examples of the band's process of "getting into blending genres and eras together" for their upcoming eighth studio album.

 In an interview with Beats 1 presenter Matt Wilkinson, Bellamy explained that the lyrics of "Thought Contagion" are based on the theory "that thoughts are contagious [and that] they spread like a virus, or like genes", noting that he had read about the idea in a book by Richard Dawkins.
 The singer has also admitted that the lyrical content of the song is likely influenced by "watching American news stations", detailing that "The verses are me streaming off anxieties and feelings, which ...
 I'm wondering whether they're actually mine or not".
-Musically, Bellamy has described "Thought Contagion" as "a pretty epic and anthemic track", pointing out its "arena sound and synths" as examples of the band's process of "getting into blending genres and eras together" for their upcoming eighth studio album.

 Music video

 The music video for "Thought Contagion" was directed by Lance Drake, who also directed the band's previous video "Dig Down", and features "vampires who can manipulate lightning, neon-drenched streets, old arcade cabinets and a Thriller-type dance routine".
 Billboard writer Nina Braca also compared the video to Michael Jackson's Thriller, describing it as "[an] intense '80s-inspired zombie love story", while Spin magazine's Andy Cush called it "an '80s-indebted video about sexy vampires and riot police".